emb-riscv/specs-markdown/improvements-upon-privileged.md

 ### The virtual memory dividing line

-Although some projects try to challenge this, **Unix-like operating systems do need virtual memory to operate properly**.
+Although some projects try to challenge this, **Unix-like operating systems DO need virtual memory to operate properly**.

 After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a possible RISC-V microcontroller profile is the use of virtual memory, not needeed for microcontrollers.